st-user/zerodep-web-push-java/README.md

 'zerodep-web-push-java' assumes that suitable implementations(libraries) of the following functionalities vary depending on applications.

-- Generating and signing JSON Web Token (used for VAPID)
+- Generating and signing JSON Web Token(JWT) used for VAPID
-- Sending HTTP requests (requests for the delivery of push messages)
+- Sending HTTP requests for the delivery of push messages
 - Cryptographic operations

 For example, an application may need to send HTTP requests **synchronously** with [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-5.1.x/) but another application may need to do this **asynchronously** with [Vert.x](https://vertx.io/docs/vertx-web-client/java/).

-In order to allow you to choose libraries suitable for your application, this library doesn't force your application to have dependencies on specifics libraries.
+In order to allow you to choose the way suitable for your application, this library doesn't force your application to have dependencies on specifics libraries.
 Instead, this library

 - Provides the functionality of JWT for VAPID